 What is Tantra?

 I can’t tell you what Tantra is, that’s a big task with many complicated answers and offshoots.
-All I can do is tell you what Tantra is to me.
+All I can do is tell you what Tantra is from my point of view.

-Having been practiced in some form for thousands of years beginning with ancient Shamans, Tantra is the worn down path or philosophy of how to be a better person and live a more blissful life.
+Having been practiced in some form for thousands of years beginning with ancient Shamans in the East, Tantra is the worn down path or philosophy of how to be a better person and live a more blissful life.
 A person who is more in touch with themselves, other living things, the planet, and whatever they choose their spirituality to be.
-It has included practices such as yoga, bodywork, meditation/chanting, dance, visualization, energy movement, breathwork, cosmology, psychoactive plants (this is still debated), holistic medicine and traditional medicine such as Ayurveda and traditional Chinese medicine TCM.
+It has included practices such as yoga, bodywork, meditation/chanting/praying, dance, visualization, energy movement, breathwork, cosmology, psychoactive plants (this is still debated), holistic medicine and traditional medicine such as Ayurveda and traditional Chinese medicine TCM.

 In his book Sacred Body, Sacred Spirit; A personal guide to the wisdom of Yoga and Tantra, Ramesh Bjonnes says, "In India, Tantra means science, practice, art, as well as a path of liberation, freedom, and bliss.
 As the yoga of everything, Tantra is an integral practice and a lifestyle for body, mind, and spirit.
 Tantra is also a worldview, a philosophy and a practical cosmology to live by."